stefanreuther/starbase-reloaded/PLAYER.md

 * `MaxMCTransfer` (number, default: 3000)

-  Maxiumm amount of cash a single `TMn` can send.
+  Maximum amount of cash a single `TMn` can send.